Mariners 936

 Our History

-The Mariner sailing programs were launched over forty years ago by ‘Spirit of Dana Point’ and Mission Viejo High School math and science teach, Jim “Skip” Wehan.
-From a humble beginning with a handful of donated boats and a small group of Mission Viejo High School students who wanted to continue their sailing experience after taking a high school sailing class, over the last forty plus years the Mariner program has grown to boast over 200 graduates, a current fleet of over 25 boats, and over 50 active adult volunteers.
+The Mariner sailing programs were launched over 50 years ago by ‘Spirit of Dana Point’ and Mission Viejo High School math and science teach, Jim “Skip” Wehan.
+From a humble beginning with a handful of donated boats and a small group of Mission Viejo High School students who wanted to continue their sailing experience after taking a high school sailing class, over the last 50 plus years the Mariner program has grown to boast over 450 graduates, a current fleet of over 25 boats, and over 50 active adult volunteers.

 Our Nonprofit Corporate Structure